Sidenreng Rappang Regency: Administrative districts

 Notes: (a) except the desa of Sereang, which has a post code of 91615. (b) except the kelurahan of Watang Sidenreng, which has a post code of 91682, and the desa of Mojong (post code 91614) and of Damai (post code 91616).

 Social Culture

 Education

-Educational facilities at sufficient Rappang Sidenreng, which means that there ranging from the level of kindergarten, elementary school, junior high, and high school.
+There are educational facilities throughout Rappang Sidenreng Regency, which means that there ranging from the level of kindergarten, elementary school, junior high, and high school.

 Health

 Availability of health facilities such as hospitals, health centers, health centers (Pustu), Polyclinics and BKIA / Maternity Hospital during the year 2006 this number is relatively unchanged.
 In addition to the provision of health facilities to improve health services to the community, the health care supply business is also expected to be improved.
 Noted there are as many as two (2) pieces Hospital, 13 health centers, 37 sub health centers, two (2) Medical Center, 2 (two) BKIA / maternity hospital and 1 (one) Clinic.
 The medical personnel are available consisting of 18 physicians, 10 dentists, 97 nurses, 84 midwives, and 82 other health workers.